courtSmith77/courtSmith77/README.md

 Check out my portfolio <a href="https://courtsmith77.github.io/">Here</a>

-Disclaimer: Both Github and Portfolio under construction check back for updates soon!
+Disclaimer: Both Github and Portfolio under construction so continue to check back for updates!

 <!--